 Trail Difficulty: Easy

-No facilities within the Summer Street Conservation Lands, but there are numerous benches, porta-potties, informational kiosks, and dog waste receptacles throughout Forge Pond Park.
+Geocache location.
+No other facilities within the Summer Street Conservation Lands, but there are numerous benches, porta-potties, informational kiosks, and dog waste receptacles throughout Forge Pond Park.
 The pavilion (limited, seasonal hours) has a concession area with picnic tables.

 Boat Ramp: No